-Mr. Yasuaki Wakui serves as a chairman or a member of the board at affiliates with an emphasis on social contribution such as hospitals and an art museum, etc., and provides them with management guidance.
+Mr. Yasuaki Wakui serves as a member of the board at affiliates with an emphasis on social contribution such as hospitals and an art museum, etc., and provides them with management guidance.

 He is not involved in the Company's business execution or supervision.